vsmid/rudimentary/rudimentary-api/src/main/java/hr/yeti/rudimentary/http/README.md

 During the lifetime of http session you can store information about user and state in session.
 Typically, this is used in MCV applications.

-Http session will be created the first time you call `Session#getOrCreate` method.
+Http session will be created the first time you call `Session#acquire` method.
 In some cases, http session is created by the framework.
 Such case would for example be when using login form authentication mechanism.

 ### RSID